eXascaleInfolab/TSM-Bench/README.md

 ## Build Datasets

 Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the DB.
 The benchmark can be run using
-Dataset 1 or Dataset 2 or both.
+Dataset 1, Dataset 2, or both.

 - Build Dataset 1 (takes ~ 10 mins)